Get

 While you might think there are lots of different scent markers out there to pick from, unfortunately, that’s not the case.
 Right now, it seems that there aren’t a whole lot of products for sale, but one of the best products on the market is from Innovet and is called Tracerz.

 This is an innovative solution to helping blind dogs navigate their home, and it’s completely natural.
-Tracerz comes with six different scents, and they all work together to help dogs navigate their home with their noses instead of their eyes.
+Tracerz comes in six different scents, and they all work together to help dogs navigate their home with their noses instead of their eyes.

 Where Is It Used?